FesianXu/LipNet_ChineseWordsClassification/ReadMe.md

 I treated this problem as the classification problem and import  Connectionist Temporal Classification (CTC) loss, word length regression loss and words categories prediction loss to model this problem.

 The network framework is shown as Fig 2.
-Note that the video clips have been pre-processed  and only the mouth
+Note that the video clips have been pre-processed  and only the mouth area mainly left in the images.

 ![framework][framework]